cvxpy/cvxpy/doc/source/examples/machine_learning/logistic_regression.rst

 We also plot the regularization path, or the :math:`\beta_i` versus :math:`\lambda`.
-Notice that a few features remain non-zero longer for larger :math:`\lambda` then the rest, which suggests that these features are the most important.
+Notice that a few features remain non-zero longer for larger :math:`\lambda` than the rest, which suggests that these features are the most important.

 .. code:: python